nirajp82/GitCheatSheet/PR_Reverting2SpecificCommit_DiscardSubsequentChanges.md

    Copy the commit hash that corresponds to the commit you want to go back to.

 2. **Reset to the Specific Commit:**
-   Use the `git reset` command with the `--hard` option to reset the branch to the specific commit.
+   Use the `git reset` command with the `--hard` option to reset the local branch to the specific commit.
 Replace `<commit-hash>` with the actual hash you copied.

    ```bash
    git reset --hard <commit-hash>